THE MIGHTY RAVENEL

 Oh buddy.

-It’s 2.25 miles and honestly a pretty daunting walk.
+It’s 2.25 miles and honestly a pretty daunting walk - and that’s coming from a guy who walked to Switzerland from Italy last year.
 There’s no stairs or direct way on to the bridge, at least on the Mount Pleasant side, so it’s a long gradual uphill walk even to get to the bridge itself.
 Then it’s another incline for a half-mile, with cars flying by at 65mph on your right, and the open expanse of the ocean blue to your left (it’s technically the mouth of a river but might as well be the ocean, it’s right there).

 This, while not terribly aesthetically pleasing, is a ‘very Charleston’ photo.
 It was among the candidates for my fifth entry.